arcus/education_modules/genomics_quality_control/genomics_quality_control.md

 ## Quality control

-We will now assess the quality of the sequence reads contained in our fastq files.
+We will now assess the quality of the sequence reads contained in our FASTQ files.

 ![Variant calling workflow from above, showing just the first two steps, which are quality control.](media/var_calling_workflow_qc.png)

 ## Details on the FASTQ format

-Although it looks complicated (and it is), we can understand the [fastq](https://en.wikipedia.org/wiki/FASTQ_format) format with a little decoding.
+Although it looks complicated (and it is), we can understand the [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) format with a little decoding.
 Some rules about the format include...

 |Line|Description|
 |----|-----------|